-At the international level, there are three principal standards organizations - ISO (the Organization Standardization), IEC International for (the International Electrotechnical Commission) and ITU-TS (the International Telecommunications Union, Telecommunications Standards Sector - previously CCITT).
+At the international level, there are three principal standards organizations - ISO (the International Organization for Standardization), IEC (the International Electrotechnical Commission) and ITU-TS (the International Telecommunications Union, Telecommunications Standards Sector - previously CCITT).
 The International Organization for Standardization (ISO) is a worldwide federation of national standards bodies from some 90 countries established in 1947.
 However, little of the work product is directly related to healthcare informatics.
 Though many are related to equipment.
 The World Health Organization also holds working groups working on standards including coding and classification of diseases.